 The development and launch of our consumer brand, our cornerstone product and future products is uncertain, including the timing and resources needed to support successful commercialization.
-Our future success depends, in large part, on our ability to implement a launch and growth strategy that establishes distribution and placement of our products and attracts consumers to our cornerstone product and future product offerings.
-Our success will rely on our ability, among others, to:
+Our future success depends, in large part, on our ability to implement a launch and growth strategy that establishes distribution and placement of our products, attracts consumers to our cornerstone product and future product offerings and maintains brand loyalty for our consumer products.